The Lake District

 Cooking, Baking & Wine Tasting

-For the days you prefer to just stay in and relax in the warmth and luxury of Waternook or The Great Barn why not treat yourself to one of our bespoke classes.
-We can bring in one of our highly skilled and knowledgable private chefs to inspire, educate and entertain you and with each course tailored to your needs it doesn't matter if you're a novice or Nigella.
+For the days you prefer to just stay in and relax in the warmth and luxury of Waternook or The Great Barn why not treat yourself to a bespoke class.
+We can bring a highly skilled and knowledgable private chef to inspire, educate and entertain you and with each course tailored to your needs it doesn't matter if you're a novice or Nigella.
 If you would rather skip straight to the wine that is fine by us.
-We can arrange for fun and educational experiences that incorporate your tastes and preferences, whether it's wines from a certain country or valley.
-Please let us know your personal needs and will take care of all the rest.
+Our service provider can arrange for fun and educational experiences that incorporate your tastes and preferences, whether it's wines from a certain country or valley.
+Please let us know your personal needs and will can put you in touch.

 Yoga, Wellness, Mindfulness & Nutrition

 Wave goodbye to city stresses, welcome to Waternook and The Great Barn, your haven of luxury and Hygge for the week.